mitulshah-suse/docs/content/rancher/v2.6/en/security/hardening-guides/rke2-1.23-hardening-2.6/_index.md

 ### Overview

-This document provides prescriptive guidance for hardening a RKE2 cluster to be provisioned through Rancher v2.6.5+ with Kubernetes v1.21 up to v1.23.
+This document provides prescriptive guidance for hardening a RKE2 cluster to be provisioned through Rancher v2.6.5+ with Kubernetes v1.22 up to v1.24.
 It outlines the configurations required to address Kubernetes benchmark controls from the Center for Information Security (CIS).

-For more details about evaluating a hardened RKE2 cluster against the official CIS benchmark, refer to the [RKE2 - CIS 1.6 Benchmark - Self-Assessment Guide - Rancher v2.6]({{<baseurl>}}/rancher/v2.6/en/security/hardening-guides/rke2-1.6-benchmark-2.6/).
+For more details about evaluating a hardened RKE2 cluster against the official CIS benchmark, refer to the [RKE2 - CIS 1.23 Benchmark - Self-Assessment Guide - Rancher v2.6]({{<baseurl>}}/rancher/v2.6/en/security/hardening-guides/rke2-1.23-benchmark-2.6/).

 RKE2 is designed to be "hardened by default" and pass the majority of the Kubernetes CIS controls without modification.
 There are a few notable exceptions to this that require manual intervention to fully pass the CIS Benchmark:

 1. RKE2 will not modify the host operating system.
 Therefore, you, the operator, must make a few host-level modifications.
 2. Certain CIS policy controls for `PodSecurityPolicies` and `NetworkPolicies` will restrict the functionality of the cluster.
 You must opt into having RKE2 configuring these out of the box.

-To help ensure these above requirements are met, RKE2 can be started with the `profile` flag set to `cis-1.6`.
+To help ensure these above requirements are met, RKE2 can be started with the `profile` flag set to `cis-1.23`.
 This flag generally does two things:

 1. Checks that host-level requirements have been met.
 If they haven't, RKE2 will exit with a fatal error describing the unmet requirements.
 2. Configures runtime pod security policies and network policies that allow the cluster to pass associated controls.

-> The profile's flag only valid values are `cis-1.5` or `cis-1.6`.
+> The profile's flag only valid values are `cis-1.5` or `cis-1.6` or `cis-1.23`.
 It accepts a string value to allow for other profiles in the future.

-The following section outlines the specific actions that are taken when the `profile` flag is set to `cis-1.6`.
+The following section outlines the specific actions that are taken when the `profile` flag is set to `cis-1.23`.

 ### Host-level requirements